zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ## Reviewing the instance.env file

 To operate Zowe, a number of zFS folders need to be located for prerequisites on the platform.
 Default values are selected when you run `zowe-configure-instance.sh`.
 You might want to modify the values.

 ### Component groups

 `LAUNCH_COMPONENT_GROUPS`: This is a comma-separated list of which z/OS microservice groups are started when Zowe launches.
   - `GATEWAY` will start the API mediation layer that includes the API catalog, the API gateway, and the API discovery service.
 These three address spaces are Apache Tomcat servers and use the version of Java on z/OS as determined by the `JAVA_HOME` value.
+In addition to the mediation layer, the z/OS Explorer services are included here as well.
   - `DESKTOP` will start the Zowe desktop that is the browser GUI for hosting Zowe applications such as the 3270 Terminal emulator or the File Explorer.
+It will also start ZSS.
 The Zowe desktop is a node application and uses the version specified by the `NODE_HOME` value.
-  - `ZSS` will start the zssServer.
-The zssServer is a pre-requisite for the Zowe desktop, so when the `DESKTOP` group is specified then the zss server will be implicitly started.
+  - `ZSS` will start the ZSS server without including the Desktop and Application Framework server.
+This can be used with Docker so that you do not run servers on z/OS that will already be running within Docker.
+This may also be useful if you want to utilize ZSS core features or plug-ins without needing the Desktop.
+ZSS is a pre-requisite for the Zowe desktop, so when the `DESKTOP` group is specified then the zss server will be implicitly started.
 For more information on the zssServer and the technology stack of the Zowe servers see [Zowe architecture](../getting-started/zowe-architecture.md).
   - Vendor products may extend Zowe with their own component group that they want to be lifecycled by the Zowe `ZWESVSTC` started task and run as a Zowe sub address space.
 To do this, specify the fully qualified directory provided by the vendor that contains their Zowe extension scripts.
 This directory will contain a `start.sh` script **(required)** that is called when the `ZWESVSTC` started task is launched, a `configure.sh` script **(optional)** that performs any configuration steps such as adding iFrame plug-ins to the Zowe desktop, and a `validate.sh` script **(optional)** that can be used to perform any pre-launch validation such as checking system prerequisites.
 For more information about how a vendor can extend Zowe with a sub address space, see the [Extending](../extend/extend-apiml/onboard-overview.md) section.

+**Note: If you are using Docker, it is recommended to remove GATEWAY and DESKTOP from LAUNCH_COMPONENT_GROUPS by setting `LAUNCH_COMPONENT_GROUPS=ZSS`.
+This will prevent duplication of servers running both in Docker and on z/OS**

 ### Component prerequisites